EleutherAI/lm-evaluation-harness/README.md

 We support wildcards in task names, for example you can run all of the machine-translated lambada tasks via `--task lambada_openai_mt_*`.

-## Implementing new tasks

-To implement a new task in the eval harness, see [this guide](./docs/new_task_guide.md).

-As a start, we currently only support one prompt per task, which we strive to make the "standard" as defined by the benchmark's authors.
-If you would like to study how varying prompts causes changes in the evaluation score, we support prompts authored in the [Promptsource Library](https://github.com/bigscience-workshop/promptsource/tree/main) as described further in [the task guide](https://github.com/EleutherAI/lm-evaluation-harness/blob/big-refactor/lm_eval/docs/new_task_guide.md) and [the advanced task guide](https://github.com/EleutherAI/lm-evaluation-harness/blob/big-refactor/lm_eval/docs/advanced_task_guide.md) and welcome contributions of novel task templates and task variants.

 ## How to Contribute or Learn More?